otrv4/otrv4/otrv4.md

 - SMP
   - Upgraded the cryptographic primitives to use ECC based on the Edwards 448 curve (Goldilocks).
-  - Added new TLVs to keep compatibility for the previous SMP protocol.
-(TODO: WAT WAT WAT)

 ## High Level Overview